 Records can be submitted to WBRC directly in a method that suits you, please see our Sending records in page for more information and downloadable forms.
 You may also be interested in using Worcestershire Mammal Group's online submission page which links directly to WBRC.

-We will be keeping our Facebook page updated with latest news and what to look out for across the mammal year so keep your eyes peeled and please send in your records.
-If you have any queries or would like help to ID mammal tracks and signs you find, then dont hesitate to get in touch with us.
-We look forward to publishing updated maps to show progress.
+If you have any queries or would like help to ID mammal tracks and signs you find, then don't hesitate to get in touch with us.

 Further information is available in the project report Conserving Worcestershire's Flagship Orchards and Stories of Worcestershire Orchards case study booklet.
 Please contact firstname.lastname@example.org if you would like any more information.